Oat flour is one of my most-used ingredients! It's my secret to plenty of my gluten-free goods.

 Is Oat Flour Gluten-Free?

-Uncontaminated oats are naturally gluten-free.
+Uncontaminated and certified gluten-free oats are naturally gluten-free.

-If you’re sensitive to gluten, it’s best to check if your oats have been processed in a facility that also processes gluten products.
+However, if you’re sensitive to gluten, it’s best to check if your oats have been processed in a facility that also processes gluten products.

 This disclaimer can typically be found at the back of the product, beneath the nutritional information.